Direct Mail and Business Mail Center

 Safe Mail Handling Practices

-And potentially hazardous letters and packages
+Characteristics of suspicious and potentially hazardous letters and packages

 Although most business establishments will never receive mail that contains explosives or biologically or chemically hazardous substances, the events in recent years make it clear that no office can completely rule out the possibility of receiving mail meant to injure people and damage facilities.
 Therefore every business needs to keep an eye out for suspicious mail.